-enable\SES1112\improve.sql This script rebuilds your index structures to support performance improvement features in Oracle SES 11g Release 1 (11.1.2.0.0) and implements a change to the internal text index structure, which improves query performance especially for custom attribute search.
+enable\SES1112\improve.sql This script rebuild the index structures to support performance improvement features in Oracle SES 11.1.2.2 and implements a change to the internal text index structure, which improves query performance especially for custom attribute search.

-enable\SES1112\improve.sql may take several hours to run, depending on the size of the index, number of documents to be indexed, and the number of custom attributes.
-Also, the enable\SES1112\improve.sql script generates log files enable\bigio.log and zone\to\field.log under the \$ORACLE\HOME/ctx/log directory.
+This script may take several hours to run, depending on the size of the index, number of documents to be indexed, and the number of custom attributes.
+This script generates log files enable\bigio.log and zone\to\field.log in the \$ORACLE\HOME/ctx/log directory.
 First, enable\bigio.log is generated, and then zone\to\field.log is generated.

-Important: The enable\SES1112\improve.sql script has significant disk space requirements.
-You may need to allocate additional tablelspace before you run the script.
-The script will give you a warning message if there is not enough free space.
+Important: The script enable\SES1112\improve.sql has significant disk space requirements.
+You may need to allocate additional tablelspace before you run this script.
+This script will give you a warning message if there is not enough free space.
 At that point, you can cancel, allocate additional space, and rerun the script.
 If there is insufficient temporary tablespace, the script will display an error message.
 If this should occur, you should add a temp file to OES\TEMP tablespace and rerun the script.
 To add a temp file to OES\TEMP tablespace:

+'''

-''' SQL>ALTER TABLESPACE OES_TEMP
+SQL>ALTER TABLESPACE OES_TEMP

 ADD TEMPFILE 'filePath/OES_TEMP_02.dbf' SIZE 10M

-AUTOEXTEND ON; '''
+AUTOEXTEND ON;

+'''